AndreiVidal/Projeto_agenda_Django/README.md

+# Django Contact Agenda Project

+This is an ongoing project created for the purpose of studying and improving Django, with the goal of building a contact agenda application.

+## Description

+The Django Contact Agenda Project is a web application that allows users to store, view, and manage a list of contacts.
+The application provides features to add new contacts, edit existing information, and delete contacts.

+## Planned Features

+- User registration
+- User authentication
+- Adding, editing, and deleting contacts
+- Viewing contact lists
+- Contact search
+- Filtering by categories

+## Contributing

+This project is under development and open to contributions.
+If you wish to contribute to the project, feel free to submit pull requests with improvements, bug fixes, or new features.
+All contributions are welcome!

+## Installation

+1. Make sure you have Python and Django installed on your machine.
+2. Clone this repository: `git clone https://github.com/AndreiVidal/Projeto_agenda_Django.git`
+3. Navigate to the project directory: `cd Projeto_agenda_Django`
+4. Create and activate a virtual environment (optional but recommended):
+   - Creation: `python -m venv venv`
+   - Activation (Windows): `venv\Scripts\activate`
+   - Activation (Linux/Mac): `source venv/bin/activate`
+5. Install the dependencies: `pip install -r requirements.txt`
+6. Run the database migrations: `python manage.py migrate`
+7. Start the development server: `python manage.py runserver`
+8. Access the application in your browser at `http://localhost:8000`

+## License

+This project is licensed under the [MIT License](LICENSE).

+---

+### Tradução Pt-BR

+---

 # Projeto Agenda de Contatos Django

 Este é um projeto em desenvolvimento criado para fins de estudos e aperfeiçoamento em Django, com o objetivo de construir uma aplicação de agenda de contatos.